sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 	- Paul speaks very specifically about a calling that is forming the perfect husband
 	- Ephesians specifically speaks of Blessings that we get to enjoy, but these are not the blessings of Abraham, these are the Blessings of Christ Himself

 We're looking at this picture as someone who is not a Jew, not part of these covenants, it looks like there are two ways to be blessed: blessed with Israel according to the flesh, and blessed with Abraham by faith.
 But is this the whole picture?
-What could be missing from this picture?
+What pieces might be missing from this picture?

 To answer this, we need to go right back to Adam to understand how and why Israel was created in the first place.
 In Genesis, God started by creating Adam first.
 How was Eve created?
 She was taken out of Adam.
 Put down Eve prop.
 Why was Eve created?
 To help Adam.
 There was no help found for him at that point.
 Together, they formed the first couple.